-If you're fascinated by why people act the way they do, these book recommendations for books like 'Thinking, Fast and Slow' are worth reading.
+If you're fascinated by why people act the way they do, these recommendations for books like Daniel Kahneman, PhD's 'Thinking, Fast and Slow' are worth reading.
 And if you want to explore these ideas faster, the Headway app gives you 15‑minute book summaries with audio and daily insights.

 Download Headway today and start making better choices in less time.

-Quick answer: What are the best five books like 'Thinking, Fast and Slow'?
+Quick list: Top five books like 'Thinking, Fast and Slow'

 'Predictably Irrational' by Dan Ariely: A witty look at hidden forces shaping our choices.